 If your child is a reluctant swimmer, the last thing you want is tight, restrictive swim gear.
 Instead, look for soft, stretchy swimwear that fits well and swim goggles that are comfortable enough to wear all day.
 Frogglez goggles are the first choice of swim instructors because kids can use them independently.
 These unique swimming goggles were designed by a dad after watching his child struggle with tight goggles and hair-grabbing rubber straps.
 Frogglez goggles are made from soft neoprene with velcro adjusters that flex with kids.

 If your child struggles with tags on clothing or has tactile avoidance, put on their swim goggles or swimsuit at home to play in the bathtub or run through the sprinklers.
 That way, they get used to the feel and fit before using it in at the pool.
-For children with sensory issues, read our blog with the best tips for sensory kids in the pool.
+For children who are neurodivergent, read our blog with the best tips for sensory kids in the pool.

 Take things slowly and allow your child to learn confidence